tiennguyen03/keystroke-biometrics-analysis/README.md

 - Backup your data regularly

 ### Quality Checks:
-- Each CSV should have 100+ rows (one TypeRacer race typically has 200-500 keystrokes)
+- Each CSV should have 100+ rows (one MonkeyType test typically has 200-500 keystrokes)
 - Verify timestamps are in milliseconds (13-digit numbers)
 - Check that `order_index` is sequential (0, 1, 2, 3...)